Part II

 Follow one breath as it enters, fills, and leaves.

-Notice how the same breath belonged to the room, the city, the planet that holds you.
+Notice how the same breath belongs to the room, the city, the planet that holds you.
 You may sense yourself as both defined (this body, this lifetime) and limitless—continuous with every element that sustains you.

 If the sensation becomes overwhelming, pause; return when steadier.